-It was the year I took off from college, 1980.
-I was living on the Upper West Side on Riverside Drive.
+For me, it was the year I took off from college in 1980, when I lived in a sublet on Riverside Drive on the Upper West Side.

-A few days later the city held a collective moment of silence in his honor.
+A few days later New York City held a collective moment of silence in his honor.

-It was during the middle of the day.
-It was a bitterly cold, gray day.
+It was held right in the middle of the day.
+It was a bitterly cold, gray winter day.

 We said nothing.